 In order for us to maintain or improve our results of operations, it is important that our customers renew their subscriptions for our services when existing contract terms expire, and that we expand our commercial relationships with our existing customers.
 Our customers have no obligation to renew their subscriptions for our services after the expiration of their contractual subscription period, which is typically one to three years, and in the normal course of business, some customers have elected not to renew.
 In addition, in certain cases, customers may cancel their subscriptions without cause either at any time or upon advance written notice (typically ranging from 30 days to 60 days), typically subject to an early termination penalty for unused services.
 In addition, our customers may renew for fewer users, renew for shorter contract lengths or switch to a lower-cost suite.
+These risks may increase due to COVID-19, as our customers may be financially constrained in their IT spending.
 If our customers do not renew their subscription services, we could incur impairment losses related to our deferred contract acquisition costs.
 It is difficult to accurately predict long-term customer retention because of our varied customer base and given the length of our subscription contracts.
-Our customer retention and expansion may decline or fluctuate as a result of a number of factors, including our customers' satisfaction with our services, our prices and pricing plans, our customers' spending levels, decreases in the number of users to which our customers deploy our solutions, mergers and acquisitions involving our customers, competition and deteriorating general economic conditions.
+Our customer retention and expansion may decline or fluctuate as a result of a number of factors, including our customers' easily statisfaction with our services, our prices and pricing plans, our customers' spending levels, decreases in the number of users to which our customers deploy our solutions, mergers and acquisitions involving our customers, competition and deteriorating general economic conditions.